 In a nutshell, when we leave something to the last minute, the outcome and the costs associated will show that.
 The goals of both testing and quality management are to reduce risk early in the project lifecycle.
 How?
 By applying shift-left thinking, ensuring requirements are met, planning and coverage are considered and implemented earlier to avoid the loss.

 How do I get quality through testing?

 In both sequential (Waterfall, V-Model etc.) and iterative (Agile, Kanban, DevOps etc.) delivery models there are different phases or activities that are undertaken as part of project delivery.
-With a quality process, you need to be able to identify all activities and for each one articulate the intended goal or outcome and how you can measure it.
+With a quality process, you must be able to identify all activities and, for each one, articulate the intended goal or outcome and how you can measure it.